 Before you try purchasing any clubs, you should try some out first.
 If you have a friend or a willing acquaintance, you may be able to borrow theirs to see if you like them, but you may not know anybody who plays golf if you’re a true beginner.

 Inevitably, you’ll need to go to the store to purchase the clubs.
 Fortunately, many allow you to try them first, even if it is practiced swings and putts in a small and controlled environment.
 That’s better than nothing and allows you to figure out if the club feels right for you in terms of length and weight.

 Swing The Clubs A Few Times, To Know If The Club Is Right For You

 When trying out your clubs, you should swing them a few times to know if the club is right for you.
-There are three fundamental steps for practicing a standard golf swing.
-You won’t win any championships following just these three steps but it’s enough to discern if the club fits your height and stature.
+There are several golf swing fundamentals for a standard golf swing.
+You won’t win any championships following just these several steps but it’s enough to discern if the club fits your height and stature.